 conviction of Janus, god of change

-Why did the series feel the need to change, and was this reason justified?
+Now, why did the series feel the need to change and was this reason justified?

 With the series original adventure having concluded with God of War Ⅲ, the next title was treading on thin ice to begin with.
 Santa Monica was aware of this with studio head John Hight noting “while God of War Ⅲ will conclude the trilogy, it won’t spell the end of the franchise.
 We’re going to be really careful about what we do next”.
 This eventually lead to a prequel, God of War: Ascension, which showed Kratos’ tale before the first game.
 Santa Monica considered it would be smart to stick with Kratos and see how that would pan out.